-The Board of Directors of St Thomas More Catholic Primary School is committed to taking its fair share of children who are vulnerable and/or hard to place, as set out in locally agreed protocols.
+The Board of Directors of St Augustine's Catholic Primary is committed to taking its fair share of children who are vulnerable and/or hard to place, as set out in locally agreed protocols.
 Accordingly, outside the normal admission round the Board of Directors is empowered to give absolute priority to a child where admission is requested under any locally agreed protocol.
 The Board of Directors has this power, even when admitting the child would mean exceeding the published admission number subject to the infant class size exceptions.